 Monitor themselves for symptoms and ask their housemates to do the same.
 Watch particularly for:

 - fever (37.5°C or higher) or history of fever (night sweats, chills)

 Unexplained chest pain and conjunctivitis have also been reported as symptoms of COVID-19.

 If you or your household members develop symptoms, you should seek help and be tested as soon as possible.
 Remain isolated until a clear result is received.

 Where possible, travel by private vehicle.
 Use a surgical mask when in the presence of other people, or when attending medical care.

-If your housemate is deemed as a close contact, they will need to get tested immediately and self-isolate for 14 days.
-You will also need to self isolate until the close contact has received an initial negative result.
+If a person in your household is a close contact, they will need to get tested immediately and self-isolate for 14 days after their last contact with the infectious person.
+You will also need to self-isolate until the close contact has received an initial negative result.

-Regardless of their first COVID-19 test result, your housemate will need to remain in self-isolation until 14 days has passed.
-On day 12 of their isolation period, your housemate must have another test to confirm that they have not developed a COVID-19 infection.
+If the close contact tests negative initially, they still need to remain in self-isolation until the isolation period finishes.
+On day 12 of their isolation period, they must have another test to confirm that they have not developed a COVID-19 infection.
 You do not need a test unless you develop COVID-19 symptoms.